Struggles continue as Flyers drop 5th game out of 6 to start season

 The 31-year-old has been a glue guy for the Flyers' back end.
 Dating back to last season when he missed time in March, the Flyers have gone 5-8-3 and surrendered 4.07 goals per game and 13 power play goals without Seeler.

 Playing in place of Erik Johnson, Seeler was alongside Jamie Drysdale, a crucial pair for the Flyers.
-Right off the hop, Seeler made two effective plays on a first-period penalty kill, which finished 5 for 5.
+Right off the hop, Seeler made two effective plays on a first-period penalty kill.
+The club's PK went 5 for 5.

 Through six games, the Flyers' captain has no goals and an assist.
 It sounds like the winger experiment isn't totally over.

-"Sean, just like everybody else, has been up and down," Tortorella said Monday, two days after the home opener.
+"Sean, just like everybody else, has been up and down," Tortorella said Monday.
 "I actually thought his best minutes, more involved, was him playing on the wing. ...
 I actually liked him there."

 • Jett Luchanko and Tyson Foerster were healthy scratches as Noah Cates and Nicolas Deslauriers drew into the lineup.